The Co-chairs of the ICC topic committee are: Jody DeRidder (OCLC) and Ken Rawson (IEEE).

 Members of the PIE-J Standing Committee meet regularly to discuss implementation, feedback regarding specific publishers, and marketing efforts.
 As part of this work, the Standing Committee has made available a template on the PIE-J website for librarians who would like to contact publishers and providers to describe concerns about the presentation of e-journals on their websites.
 The Committee is currently discussing the feasibility of organizing some future revisions to PIE-J, based on the revision of the ISSN standard (ISO 3297) and updates to ISO 8.

-Chair Sally Glasser organized a panel presentation, “Publisher Platforms and NISO’s PIE-J” to be presented at the Charleston Conference in November.
+Chair Sally Glasser organized a panel presentation, “Publisher Platforms and NISO’s PIE-J” which was presented at the Charleston Conference in November.
+PIE-J was also on the agenda of ER&L in early March.

 STS: Standards Tag Suite